sapphiredev/framework/.github/CONTRIBUTING.md

 1. All files should have the `.mdx` file extension.
 2. Folder names are allowed to have spaces.
-3. All folder names should be in strict title case (exempli gratia, Hello World).
+3. All folder names should be in lower case and different words should be split by hyphens (e.g., `hello-world` or `getting-started`).
 4. File names should _never_ have spaces.
 5. File names that consist of multiple words should be PascalCased.
 6. Information in a guide page should be generally useful to the majority of people.